mtsoares/kubernetes-lab/Lab04/README.md

         claimName: <PUT_HERE_THE_PVC_NAME>
 ```

-Add the following under the "container" for the pod:
+Add the following command under the "container" for the pod:

 ```yaml
     volumeMounts: